scarlosteixeira/react-weather/weather-app/src/README.md

 ## Build/Code Process

 I used React TypeScrip to build the app.
-It was the first time, in a porject, that I used TypeScript, and I found it very useful, as it helped me to avoid some bugs that I would have had if I had used JavaScript.
-That was also the first time that I splited my code into multiple files and folders, and I found it very useful, as it helped me to keep my code organised and easy to read.
+It was the first time, in a project, that I used TypeScript, and I found it very useful, as it helped me to avoid some bugs that I would have had if I had used JavaScript.
+That was also the first time that I split my code into multiple files and folders, and I found it very useful, as it helped me to keep my code organised and easy to read.
 I also used the **[react-select-async-paginate](https://www.npmjs.com/package/react-select-async-paginate)**, to create the search bar, and the **[react-bootstrap](https://react-bootstrap.github.io/)**, to create the layout of the app.

 I fetched the data from the OpenWeather API, weatherFetch function, on App.tsx, in this way I could pass the data to the other components as props and manage the state of the app easier.
 I also used the JavaScript Geolocation API to get the latitude and longitude, getLocation function, in the same way.